michaelrboyd/michaelrboyd/README.md

 - 👀 I’m interested in embedded systems, UI/UX, edge computing
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning about AI

 <!---
 michaelrboyd/michaelrboyd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.